-(1) Purpose.
+- (1) Purpose.
 This rule states field-specific content standards for approving endorsement programs that prepare individuals to serve as the multi-tiered system of supports (MTSS) facilitator for schools in Georgia that use a systematic process to address the needs of the whole child (P-12).
-This rule supplements requirements in GaPSC Rule 505-3-.01, REQUIREMENTS AND STANDARDS FOR APPROVING EDUCATOR PREPARATION PROVIDERS AND EDUCATOR PREPARATION PROGRAMS.
+This rule supplements requirements in GaPSC Rule 505-3-.01 REQUIREMENTS AND STANDARDS FOR APPROVING EDUCATOR PREPARATION PROVIDERS AND EDUCATOR PREPARATION PROGRAMS. - (2) In-Field Statement.
+Completers of the Multi-Tiered System of Supports Facilitator Endorsement Program are qualified to perform the duties assigned to individuals in the MTSS Facilitator position.

-(2) Requirements.
+(3) Requirements.